lwhitworth/academic-kickstart/content/results-page2/index.md

 ***

-### Broadly, is your grading syllabusChange traditional,  or would you say it is more applied / application based?
+### Broadly, is your grading syllabus traditional, or would you say it is more applied / application based?

 {{< PracticalApplied-chart >}}
 <script type="text/javascript">google.charts.setOnLoadCallback(drawChartPracticalApplied);</script>